May 012024

 May 1, 2024

 Genesis started with 4 artsy, well-heeled students (I’ll ignore drummers for now), all of whom thought of themselves as writers, not performers.
 I don’t think that’s the best way to label them.
-Tony Banks was The Writer, but I’d call Peter Gabriel The Artist (with a capital “A”) and Anthony Phillips The (Musical) Talent.
+Tony Banks was The Writer, and I’ll call Peter Gabriel The Artist (with a capital “A”) and Anthony Phillips The (Musical) Talent.
 And Mike Rutherford was there too.

 This five-piece version of the band was nearing on perfect: Art, Talent, Writing, and Skill all at their peak.
 Plus Rutherford.
 And they created some of the greatest rock albums of all time.